AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 <!--A new section has been added.
 It provides an overview of the different methods that allow you to enrich Campaign Standard database.
 [Read more](../../start/using/enriching-campaign-database.md)-->

+A new section has been added describing how to style links with the Email Designer.
+[Read more](../../designing/using/styles.md#about-styling-links)

 ## Documentation updates - October 2019 {#doc-updates-october-2019}

 A new section related to Campaign Standard settings was added.
 [Read more](../../administration/using/about-campaign-standard-settings.md)